How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Detailed Experimental Setups and Hyperparameters

 where $\bar{\matA}$ is the row-stochastic graph adjacency matrix without self-loops; $\mathbf{R}^{(k)}$ are the node representations after the $k$-th layer; $\texttt{CONCAT}$ is the column-wise concatenation function; $\matW^{(k)}$ is the learnable weight matrix for the $k$-th layer, and $\sigma$ is the non-linear activation function (ReLU).
-For GraphSAGE-SVD, we replace $\bar{\matA}$ in Eq. \eqref{eq:app-graphsage-formulation} with the low-rank approximation of the adjacency matrix $\tilde{\matA}$, postprocessed by row-stochastic normalization.
+For GraphSAGE-SVD, we replace $\bar{\matA}$ in Eq. \eqref{eq:app-graphsage-formulation} with the low-rank approximation of the adjacency matrix $\tilde{\matA}$, postprocessed by row-stochastic normalization; For GraphSAGE-SMGDC, similar to \method-SMGDC, we replace $\bar{\matA}$ with the corresponding GDC-preprocessed versions, and the aggregation $\bar{\matA}\mathbf{R}^{(k-1)}$ is derived with the Soft Medoid aggregator.
 Note that we do not enable the neighborhood sampling function for the GraphSAGE and GraphSAGE-SVD models tested in this work, as noted in Appendix \ref{app:exp-details-params}.